paytm/Paytm_Drupal_Commerce_Plugin/PaytmCommerceV7.x/commerce_paytm/Readme.txt

 			* commerce_paytm.module - This is the core file which includes all the funcionalities for the module like posting cart information to Paytm with checksum and getting the response etc ..,
-			* posttopaytm.php - This is the php file which is responsible for posting the form to the Paytm API.
 			* checksum.php - Cotains general functions to find checksum.

 ***************************************************************************************************************************